mattmaynes2/aria/reports/spec/Specification.md

 ### 2.3 User Classes

-While the primary audience of the system is a homeowner, it is also for building owners, nursing home residence or anyone who needs building automation.
+While the primary audience of the system is a homeowner, it is also for building owners, nursing home residence, or anyone who needs building automation.
 The end user of this product is intended to be non-technical users who want simple control and automation of their building.
 This product will also provide utilities for more technically proficient users who wish to create their own devices that communicate to the system.